 You'll begin rebuilding your credit.
 You might be surprised to learn that many people are offered credit cards soon after filing.
-Accept an unsecured card with the highest limit available if you're ready to handle a credit card responsibly.
-If you keep the balance as low or fully paid, your credit score will go up.
+Accept an unsecured card with the highest limit available when ready to handle a credit card responsibly.
+If you keep the balance low or fully paid, your credit score will increase.
 If you can't get an unsecured credit card, try our other credit-building suggestions.

 Bankruptcy is essentially a qualification process.
 The laws provide instructions for completing a 50- to 60-page bankruptcy petition, and because the rules apply to every case, you can't skip a step.
 We want to help.